awsdocs/amazon-connect-admin-guide/doc_source/update-instance-settings.md

 To update the instance settings, open the Amazon Connect console, choose the name of the instance from **Instance Alias**, and complete the following procedures\.

+Amazon Connect enables agents to hear early media, that is, pre\-connection audio such as busy signals, failure to connect errors, or other informational messages, when making outbound calls\.

+**Tip**
+Early media is enabled by default for new instances of Amazon Connect\.
+If you have an existing instance and want to enable this feature, please open a support ticket\.
+For instructions, see [Get Administrative Support for Amazon Connect](get-admin-support.md)\.

 **To update the telephony options**

 1. In the navigation pane, choose **Telephony**\.